Russia entry requirements for Australia passport holders

 May be checked

-Australian passport holders need a visa to enter Russia in 2026.
-You must apply at the Russian embassy or consulate before you travel — there is no visa-on-arrival or e-visa option.
-Processing can take several weeks, so plan ahead.
+Australian passport holders need a visa to enter Russia.
+You must apply through the Russian embassy or consulate before you travel — there is no visa-on-arrival or e-visa option for Australian citizens.
+Start your application well ahead of your planned departure, as processing can take several weeks.

 Entry requirements